happyrabbit/linhui.org/_posts/2017-7-18-InvitedSectionCall.markdown

 2018 Joint Statistical Meetings (JSM) will be in Vancouver, British Columbia, Canada, from July 28 - August 2, 2018.

-Statistics in Marketing Section is soliciting proposals for invited sessions.
+Section on Statistics in Marketing is soliciting proposals for invited sessions.
 The theme for JSM 2018 is “**#LeadWithStatistics**,” but not all sessions have to adhere to this theme.
 Formats vary for invited sessions; however, all are 110 minutes in length and have a session chair.
 The sessions typically include 2–6 participants, including the chair.
 There are two of the most popular and successful formats:

 (1) 2–3 speakers with a discussant;
 (2) A panel discussion of 3–5 panelists